rcpoison/dxvk-cache-pool/README.md

 #### Environment

-For everything to work you should set DXVK_STATE_CACHE_PATH as a global variable and point it to '/dxvk-cache-pool'.
+For wine to use the caches you should set DXVK_STATE_CACHE_PATH as a global variable and point it to '/dxvk-cache-pool'.
-Note that it is a windows path and points to 'C:/dxvk-cache-pool' in the wine prefix and not your root directory.
+Note that it is a windows path and points to 'C:/dxvk-cache-pool' in the wine prefixes and not your root directory.

 It doesn't affect steam/proton either, it's doing it's own thing and overrides that variable.